bitmark-inc/docs/learning-bitmark/quick-start/working-with-bitmarks/using-bitmark-shares.md

 ## Granting Bitmark shares to another account

 Any user with a non-zero share balance can grant shares from that balance to another account.
-This is a three-part process: initializing the granting of shares; counter signing the grant; and paying for the transaction.
+This is a three-part process: initializing the granting of shares; countersigning the grant; and paying for the transaction.
 Afterward, the transaction can be verified.

 ### Initializing a share grant